Ensaio sobre a cegueira

 But rather than focus on humanity's resistance to this mysterious phenomenon and scientific attempts to overcome it, the narrative follows a small number of victims who band together to survive the developing apocalypse.
 As in an early J.G.
-Ballard novel, like The Crystal World, the cause of the disaster and its solution are irrelevant to the story of the people in their daily struggles.
+Ballard novel, like The Crystal World, the cause of the disaster and its solution are irrelevant to the psychological story of the people in the griop of the disaster.
 The disaster itself becomes almost of symbolic value.

 If Blindness starts out as an enticing page turner—a bit of speculative fiction, a bit of mystery, a bit of a survival story—it soon turns into something darker.
 The so-called asylum becomes a hellhole of human filth, starvation, rapacious attacks and murder.
 Life becomes equally precarious outside as society crumbles into chaos.

 But it's not all Lord of the Flies.
 The novel develops the sometimes hostile but sometimes warm relationships of the members of the band it follows, without ever naming them (except as "the doctor", "the first blind man", "the car thief", "the girl with the dark glasses", and so on).
 Within and without the group, characters are occasionally capable of acting with humanity.

 The elephant in the room with any discussion of Saramago's work is his style—with long run-on sentences, unconventional punctuation, missing quotation marks and sudden changes of perspective.
 But the writing is colloquial and the power of the story is enough to soon overcome any initial reluctance to read through the dense pages.

 In fact, both the obscuring style and the lack of names or specific locales tend to make the story more intriguing and make any details we are given take on a nearly mythic quality.